Skip to content

 Of course, companies need consistency and dependability when scheduling staff, but employees also need the flexibility to adapt to the demands of life with doctor’s visits, kids, spouses, and aging parents.
 These requirements don’t necessarily have to be mutually exclusive.
 A well-thought-out shift-swap policy can work for both sides and help ensure that both the company and its employees get the staff scheduling they need.

-A thoughtful shift-swapping process offers significant advantages for businesses, including:
+A thoughtful shift-swapping process offers significant advantages for both employers and employees.

-• Reduced Absenteeism: When employees have the flexibility to adjust their own schedules, they are less likely to call out sick or miss work due to unexpected events.
+• Reduced Absenteeism: When employees can adjust their schedules as needed, they’re less likely to miss work due to last-minute conflicts or emergencies.

-• Enhanced Operational Efficiency: A seamless shift-swap system helps maintain consistent staffing levels, ensuring operations run smoothly even with unexpected changes.
+• Enhanced Operational Efficiency: A clear shift-swap policy helps maintain consistent staffing levels and prevents coverage gaps, even during unexpected absences.

 Pro Tip: Every employee handbook should have a section on shift-swap policies.
-Don’t have a handbook?
-Here are 8 reasons why you should consider building one.
+Don’t have one?
+Here are 8 reasons why you should consider building a handbook.

 6 Tips to Creating a Successful Shift-Swap Policy